Latavius Murray Player Prop Bets for NFL Week 17 | Baltimore vs. Los Angeles 1/2/2022

 - Against the Rams, Murray has averaged 34.7 rushing yards per game over his three career matchups, 4.2 more yards than his over/under in Sunday's game.

-- In one of three games against the Rams Murray has run for a touchdown, and had multiple TDs in that game.
+- Murray, in three matchups against the Rams, has run for a TD once, including multiple scores in that game.

 - Note: Murray's stats vs. Rams date back to 2016.